Darvid-223/news-forum/README.md

 - [Django](https://www.djangoproject.com/): The main web framework used to build the application.
 - [Python](https://www.python.org/): The programming language used for the backend logic.

-    LÄGG IN SQL
-- [SQLite](https://www.sqlite.org/index.html): Used as the database during development.
+- [PostgreSQL](https://www.postgresql.org/): The database used in both development and production environments.
 - [Git](https://git-scm.com/): For version control.
 - [GitHub](https://github.com/): Hosting the code repository.
 - [Heroku](https://www.heroku.com/): Platform for deploying the live application.